thomarite/mpls-basic/README.md

-This is a basic MPLS design built in GNS3 to understand this technolgy.
+This is a basic MPLS L3VPN network built in GNS3 to understand this technolgy.
 My first contact with MPLS was when I was studying my CCNP RS back in 2009.
-In the curriculum of CCNP in that time there was a brilliant lab that get you to the basics and that has always been my base for MPLS.
+In the curriculum of CCNP in that time there was a brilliant lab that get you to the basics of building a MPLS L3VPN and that has always been my base since then.

 This lab is built on c7200-adventerprisek9-mz.124-24.T2